codesweetly/react-image-grid-gallery/README.md

 # React Image Grid Gallery

-A simple, easy-to-use, and responsive image gallery component for displaying a grid of images in React apps.
+A simple, easy-to-use, and responsive image gallery component with a lightbox for displaying a grid of images in React apps.

 ![npm](https://img.shields.io/npm/v/react-image-grid-gallery) ![NPM](https://img.shields.io/npm/l/react-image-grid-gallery)